reeemanwar/Netflix-Analysis-and-Business-Insights/README.md

 # Netflix Analysis and Business Insights
-A deep dive into Netflix's content and corresponding iMDB ratings for data analysis and business recommendations.
+A deep dive into Netflix's content and corresponding iMDB ratings using data analytics to improve customer retention and streamline long term revenue.

 ## Project Overview